RTMS may be an asset against Alzheimer’s Disease

 At the Montreal Neurotherapy Center, Transcranial Magnetic Stimulation (RTMS) is one of the technologies we have been using for many years.

-Although we do not use it yet to treat Alzheimer’s disease, we use it for several other conditions such as:
+In addition to its application in Alzheimer’s disease, we use it for several other conditions such as:

 - Post-concussion symptoms

 - Neuropathic pain

 This non-invasive therapy is easy to administer safely and painlessly. rTMS therapy has been approved by Health Canada for clinical administration in Canada.